bytecodealliance/wasmtime/meetings/wasmtime/2022/wasmtime-01-20.md

 1. Announcements
     1. _Submit a PR to add your announcement here_
 1. Other agenda items
+    1. cfallin: memfd and CoW; instance initialization and pooling; epoch interruption
     1. _Submit a PR to add your item here_

 ## Notes